Information Systems Specialist

 So you think you might like to become an information systems specialist.
 Information systems specialists develop and support an organization's computer technology and database systems.

 Often labeled computer systems analysts, most are either programmers or analysts.
 Analysts examine business problems, translate these problems into information systems solutions, develop prototypes, and troubleshoot the systems they've designed.
 Programmers implement and maintain the designs created by analysts.
 In addition to maintaining a firm's information systems operations, information systems specialists are responsible for interacting with related consultants and vendors and for assessing and protecting against threats to information security.

 Both computer systems analysts and programmers usually work full-time.
-Telecommuting is possible as an information systems specialist; programmers can write code from anywhere but analysts may need to travel to clients' locations to gather the information they need.
-Employment as an information systems specialist may be with one corporation or as a consultant, either self-employed or assigned to projects by a information technology firm.
+Telecommuting is possible as an information systems specialist; programmers can write code from anywhere, but analysts may need to travel to clients' locations to gather the information they need.
+Employment as an information systems specialist may be with one corporation or as a consultant, either self-employed or assigned to projects by an information technology firm.

 |Degree Field||Computer science and information science|